htgt/Design-Creation/README.md

 Create a knock out design for a given target.

-Below the basic plan for the sofware is explained.
+Below the basic plan for the software is explained.

 * * *